Summer study

 Apply now

-Stress and Resiliance at Work
+Stress and Resilience at Work

-Examines stress and resilience at work and other organisational contexts, including theoretical and practitioner models.
+This course examines stress and resilience at work and other organisational contexts, including theoretical and practitioner models.
 Students will critically evaluate the causes and consequences of stress and resilience.
 A range of approaches to managing stress and improving resilience at work are explored at different levels: individual, organisational, profession, industry, government and NGOs.

 Full course details